nfarhana224/csv-uploader/README.md

 ## CSV File Uploader Assignment

-Laravel application for uploading CSV files with background processing, as refer to the requirement:
+This is Laravel application for uploading CSV files with background processing, as refer to the requirement:

 - CSV file upload with drag & drop or selector
 - Background processing with Laravel Queues + Redis